 The Chickasaw language master-apprentice program pairs an apprentice with a master/fluent Chickasaw speaker.
 The apprentice will learn the language through full immersion.

 Chipota Chikashshanompoli (Children Speaking Chickasaw) language club meets once a month in Ada and Ardmore.
 Students learn the Chickasaw language through total physical response activities and song.
 Students compete each year at the annual Oklahoma Native American Youth Language Fair.

 Chickasaw community language classes meet once a week in Ada, Ardmore, Oklahoma City, Purcell, Sulphur and Tishomingo.
 Each class is taught by a fluent speaker or fluent speaker with facilitator.
 East Central University in Ada, Okla. offers four course levels and is taught in the fall and spring.

-Chickasaw Language Basics app is the first of its kind to be developed by a tribe or nation.
-The app features hundreds of Chickasaw words, phrases, songs and videos.
-Chickasaw Language Basics can be downloaded for free at www.Apple.com/iTunes or accessed on an android mobile device or internet at www.Chickasaw.net/anompa.
+The Chickasaw Basic app is the first of its kind to be developed by a tribe or nation.
+The app features hundreds of Chickasaw words along with phrases, songs and videos.
+Available to download from the desktop app is the Chickasaw Basic App Review and Assessment Workbook, a companion guide featuring language puzzles and quizzes.